jbostoen/iTop-custom-extensions/readme.md

 # Compatibility
-I am developing ***unofficial*** extensions (simple tweaks, extra features) for iTop 2.5.x using PHP 7.1 and MySQL 5.7.
+I am developing ***unofficial*** extensions (simple tweaks, extra features) for iTop using PHP 7.2 and MySQL 5.7.

 It's unknown if these extensions work on older versions of iTop.
-For most of them, only minor adjustments (downgrading data model version number) might suffice.
+For most of them, only minor adjustments might be enough (downgrading data model version number, dependencies).

-Most stuff in this repository is still compatible with older versions of iTop if you downgrade the version of the XML file.
-This can be done by replacing for example version 1.5 to 1.4 in the datamodel.<extension>.xml files.

 Support plan: https://github.com/jbostoen/iTop-custom-extensions/blob/master/docs/support%20plan.md

 # History
 I (jbostoen) started using iTop in 2015.
 Since then, I've been using it more every day.
-I also stimulated others to use it.
+I also stimulated others to use it and also made small contributions to iTop.

 In the meanwhile, my colleague jdefoort ( https://github.com/jdefoort ) also became an iTop enthousiast and we often collaborate on new extensions.